Xunnamius/black-flag/README.md

 # Black Flag

 Though the code is already written (yay), the documentation is a work in progress!
-See also: the black-flag-example and projector-lens-cli projects.
+See also: the xunnctl, git-add-then-commit, projector-lens-cli projects for real life usage examples.

 ## Features 🏴